 Digital Marketing Strategy and Analytics Marketing Analytics Practicum I Marketing Analytics Practicum II

-MarketingAnalytics@American students are required to attend two in-person practicums (1.5 credits each) during the course of their program to fulfill the capstone requirement.
+MarketingAnalytics@American students are required to attend one virtually and one in person for students’ last semester (1.5 credits each) during the course of their program to fulfill the capstone requirement.

 The Business Fundamentals Certificate

 You will have the option to pursue the Business Fundamentals Certificate in addition to your marketing analytics degree by selecting four additional elective courses that meet the certificate requirements.
 Gain a fundamental understanding of business and management in courses that focus on financial accounting, marketing, finance, international business, and more.

 MarketingAnalytics@American students attend live online classes where they interact and collaborate via webcam with Kogod faculty members and classmates.
 They complete weekly self-paced course work that complements the assignments and discussion in the live classes and have full access to office hours.

 Online MS in Marketing Analytics students learn from the same experienced Kogod faculty who teach on campus.
 Made up of entrepreneurs, educators, CEOs, executives, and board members of Fortune 500 companies, our faculty are dedicated to lending support and remaining accessible to their students.

 Adjunct Professorial Lecturer

 Grant is an applied mathematician interested in machine learning, neuroscience, and sports.
 His neuroscience work involves estimating brain dynamics with statistical models, particularly epileptic seizures.
 His basketball research leverages similar models to analyze game strategy, training, and performance.

 Manager of research and data scientist for the Philadelphia 76ers